 Licensed Marriage and Family Therapist Associate

-positive approach in her work.
+and uses a sex positive approach in her work.
 Jamie has experience in treating individuals and couples who are experiencing significant sexual shame that is impeding their ability to enjoy fulfilling sexual experiences.
 She also has experience treating low sexual desire, and sexual challenges related to past trauma.
 Jamie is particularly interested in the intersection between religion and sexuality; although faith and religion can be a source of comfort and inspiration for many, it can also cultivate feelings of sexual shame.
 Jamie has experience helping both former and current members of more conservative religions learn how to embrace their sexual desires and experiences without shame and embarrassment.

 Other areas of interest for Jamie include working with singles who are navigating the challenges of dating and sexual choices.
 Jamie also enjoys working with women who are learning how to have a voice in their relationships and who are interested in learning how to set healthy boundaries and be more assertive.
 Jamie is also interested in the connection between body image and sexual wellbeing and she uses a body-positive approach to help clients shed body-shaming beliefs and traumas that are interfering with sexual satisfaction.

 Jamie considers the therapeutic space to be sacred, and she uses a warm, empathetic approach to ensure clients feel seen, heard, and understood.
 It is of upmost importance to Jamie that her clients feel accepted in the therapeutic space, as this fosters room for exploration that can lead to lasting growth and change.
 Jamie believes in a collaborative approach that respects the autonomy of her clients; she helps them identify their therapeutic goals and, together, they discover ways those goals can be achieved.
 She also believes that a life without laughter is a tragic life and she uses her sense of humor to connect with others.